Thursday, April 9, 2026

 • Very few rivers have long‑term monitoring

-• Nursery‑quality tributaries were never mapped or tracked Because of this, agencies can continue to say: “There is no data showing otters reduced fish populations.”
+• Nursery‑quality tributaries were never mapped or tracked.
+Because of this, agencies can continue to say: “There is no data showing otters reduced fish populations.”
 But the reason they can say that is because no baseline data existed to compare against.
 Missouri saw the exact same dynamic: by the time declines were undeniable, the damage had already occurred.

-4. Otters Are Nocturnal, Hyperactive Apex Predators — Not Plush Toys Most Hoosiers never see otters.
-That invisibility fuels public misconceptions:
+4. Otters Are Nocturnal, Hyperactive Apex Predators — Not Plush Toys

-• People think otters are rare
+• People think otters are rare the IDNR recently estimated 8800 river otters in Indiana.

 • People assume otters are “cute” and harmless

-• People believe otters are “self‑regulating” In reality:
+• People believe otters are “self‑regulating”

 • Otters are strictly nocturnal or sometimes crepuscular (dusk/dawn)